winglang/wing/CONTRIBUTING.md

 ## Adding New Features

 If Wing isn't doing what it needs to do, an issue should be opened.
-Those issues will be discussed amongst the community and then they need to be implemented.
+Those issues will be discussed amongst the community, and then they need to be implemented.

 ## Next Steps

 Still not sure what to do next?
-Join us on our [Discord server](./README.md#community) and we'll be glad to help.
+Join us on our [Discord server](./README.md#community), and we'll be glad to help.